 The fast fashion market is responsible for more greenhouse gas emissions than international shipping and aviation combined. (source)

-Polyester is the most popular fabric used for fashion retailers.
-Polyester is plastic, and when you wash your polyester garments, they shed microplastic pieces into our water ways that are so tiny they can’t be filtered out.
+Polyester is the most popular fabric used by fashion retailers.
+Polyester is plastic, and when you wash your polyester garments, they shed microplastic pieces into our waterways that are so tiny they can’t be filtered out.

-The dirt has become so full of pesticides and chemicals it’s becoming increasingly difficult to grow the crops, but the problems don’t end there.
+The dirt has become so full of pesticides and chemicals that it’s becoming increasingly difficult to grow crops, but the problems don’t end there.

-These pesticides wind up in the water table which have huge effects on human health.
-Of all the babies born, 80% have severe physical and mental disabilities.
+These pesticides wind up in the water table, which has huge effects on human health.
+Of all the babies born there, up to 80% have severe physical and mental disabilities.

 landfills and waste: